tomsmalley/quickform/README.md

 Form (Nothing :&: Nothing :&: Nothing)
 ```

-You should hopefully be able to see that the `Just` fields are the ones we asked
+Notice that the `Just` fields are the ones we asked it to validate, and the
-it to validate, and the unrelated `Nothing` fields are untouched.
+unrelated `Nothing` fields are untouched.

  ### Other notes